Farewe/invacost/Readme.md

 ## Model fitting

-The function called `costTrendOverTime` will fit all models automatically.
+The function called `modelCosts` will fit all models automatically.
 We can also provide several parameters such as

 -   starting year (`minimum.year`): defaults to 1960
 -   ending year (`maximum.year`): defaults to last year of the input data
 -   cost transformation (`cost.transf`): by default, a log10
     transformation will be applied
 -   costs in millions (`in.millions`): by default, costs are transformed in millions so numbers are easier to read
 -   threshold (`incomplete.year.threshold`) and/or weights
     (`incomplete.year.weights`) for incomplete years (nothing by
     default)
 -   number of parameters for GAM (dimension basis `gam.k`) and MARS (number of model terms `mars.nprune`). **We suggest you should not alter these parameters, except if you have good reasons to change them.** Notably, in some very rare cases, GAM models can compute forever, in which case, try to define a small value for gam.k (e.g. start from 10 and reduce until the GAM fits).
 -   the function will conveniently print the annual cost value estimated by all models for a single year, usually the last year.
 You can change this by defining `final.year` (defaults to last year of the input data).
 Do not worry, values are estimated for all years, this